TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         and a different MAC, and remove the existing one.
 To remove a NIC, the remove_nics property should be an array of MAC addresses only (not NIC objects).

+        For updating filesystems, you use the same format as described above for NICs except that the options are add_filesystems, remove_filesystems and update_filesystems and instead of "mac" these will be keyed on "target".

         For updating disks, you use the same format as described above for NICs except that the options are add_disks, remove_disks and update_disks